 Procedure

-Note The Scheduled SQL feature is in public preview.
+The Scheduled SQL feature is in public preview.
 If you enable the feature, you are charged only for the computing resources that are consumed by Dedicated SQL.
-For more information, see Billable items.
+For more information, see Billable items of pay-by-feature.

-3. On the Time Series Storage > Metricstore tab, click the destination Metricstore.
+3. On the Time Series Storage > Metricstore tab, click the Metricstore that you want to manage.

-1. In the upper-right corner of the page that appears, click 15 Minutes(Relative) and specify a time range for data query and analysis.
+1. In the upper-right corner of the page, click 15 Minutes(Relative) to specify a time range for the query.

-Note This step allows you to preview data before you create a Scheduled SQL job.
-You can check whether the query statement that is used is valid and whether the query results contain data.
+This step allows you to preview data before you create a Scheduled SQL job.
+You can check whether the query statement that you entered is valid and whether the query and analysis results contain data.

 6. Create a Scheduled SQL job.

-1. In the Compute Settings step, configure the following parameters and click Next.
+1. In the Compute Settings step, configure the parameters and click Next.
+The following table describes the parameters.

-The enhanced type of resource pool uses the computing capability of Dedicated SQL, can meet concurrent analysis requirements, and isolates resources between Scheduled SQL and your SQL analysis operations in the console.
+The enhanced type of resource pool utilizes the computing capability of Dedicated SQL to meet concurrent analysis requirements.
+It isolates resources between Scheduled SQL and your SQL analysis operations in the console.
 You are charged for the enhanced type of resource pool based on the CPU time that is consumed by your SQL analysis operations.
 For more information, see Enable Dedicated SQL.

-When the Scheduled SQL job is run, Log Service executes this query statement to analyze data.
+When the Scheduled SQL job runs, Simple Log Service executes the query statement to analyze data.

 SQL Settings

-RehashThe switch for hashing.
-If you turn on Rehash, you can configure the Hash Column parameter to write metrics that have the same value for a column to the same shard.
+Specifies whether to enable hashing.
+If you turn on Rehash, you can configure the Hash Column parameter to write data with the same label to one shard.
 This improves data locality and query efficiency.

 Target